-Mix up a moment with Pillsbury Baking Mixes today!
-I made these cute Mini Ice Cream Cone Cupcakes.
-The mini ice cream cones are baked with white cake batter in them, cooled then topped with white frosting, chocolate sundae sauce and sprinkles!
+These Mini Ice Cream Cone Cupcakes are made with mini ice cream cones that are baked with white cake batter in them, cooled then topped with white frosting, chocolate sundae sauce and sprinkles!

 I have a thing for tiny desserts.
 I cannot help myself.
 The tinier the dessert the more I love it.
 These are misleading, the photo makes it look like they are normal size cones, but they are not.
 They are miniature ice cream cones, super teeny tiny.
 The cute factor is so over the top with these mini ice cream cone cupcakes.

 My daughter and I went shopping last weekend.
-We love shopping at Walmart for baking supplies and holiday supplies, among every day items we always seem to need.
 I was packing my cart full of baking supplies and candy when a memory of my childhood hit me fast and furious.
 It was like a blast from the past.

 As we were walking through the candy aisle I saw a bag of marshmallow ice cream cone.
 Do you know the kind I’m talking about?
 My mom used to buy them during holidays for us kids to nosh on.
 I loved them SO much.
 There is something about them that instantly makes me nostalgic and happy.
 They remind me so much of my mom.